Paul Bush's Films

 ‘What is so extraordinary about this body of work is the passionate clarity of the ideas that fuel it and the formal precision of the narrative and cinematographic structures which allow the viewer in.’
 Leslie Dick

-Bush (1956-2023) studied Fine Art at Central School and Goldsmiths College, London.
+Bush studied Fine Art at Central School and Goldsmiths College, London.
 He taught himself how to make films while a member of the London Film-makers Co-op and Chapter Film Workshop in Cardiff.
 From 1981 to 1993 he taught film-making, establishing a film workshop in South London and supervising a wide variety of courses and the production of numerous student films. between 1995 and 2001 he taught on the visual arts course at Goldsmiths.
-He has lectured, run workshops and tutored at numerous art and film courses around the world including the Media Academy of Cologne, National Film Board of Canada, The Netherlands Institute of Animation Films, La Poudrière in France, TAW in Denmark, St Lukas in Brussels, KASK in Ghent, Anadolou University in Turkey, EIC-TV in Cuba, and the Royal College of Arts, Duncan of Jordanstone and the National Film and Television School in Britain.
+He also lectured, ran workshops and tutored at numerous art and film courses around the world including the Media Academy of Cologne, National Film Board of Canada, The Netherlands Institute of Animation Films, La Poudrière in France, TAW in Denmark, St Lukas in Brussels, KASK in Ghent, Anadolou University in Turkey, EIC-TV in Cuba, and the Royal College of Arts, Duncan of Jordanstone and the National Film and Television School in Britain.
 From 2015-17 he was visiting lecturer at Harvard.

 ‘Paul Bush is part scavenger, part inventor.
 Nothing is out of bounds and everything is worth trying.
 This is what makes Bush’s work so welcoming; you never know what you are in for but you know it will be smart, funny, provocative and unique.’
 Chris Robinson